rendall/bmapp2/README.md

 ### directory structure

 - `./src` contains all source.
 Develop here. it's the only directory to be tracked in the repo

+After build, the root directory will also have these directories:

 - `./functions-src` contains intermediate compiled Netlify serverless functions
 - `./functions` contains compiled Netlify serverless functions
 - `./common` contains code that can be shared among other modules
+- `./data` contains collated data from the BM API
 - `./app` is the root of the frontend, and webservers should serve this directory
 - endpoint is served from `./.netlify/functions/file-name`